-Root canal therapy is a treatment used to save a badly damaged or unhealthy tooth.
+Root canal therapy (or endodontics) is a treatment used to save a badly damaged or unhealthy tooth.
 When a tooth hurts continuously or has an abscess, root canal therapy could be carried out in order to save the tooth.
-Endodontics is the science and practice of root fillings or root canal therapy.
-Root fillings can often be the difference between losing or keeping a tooth.
+A tooth hurts or has an abscess because it either has a very inflamed nerve, or bacteria have infected the nerve resulting in an abscess.
+Sometimes it is possible to just remove the inflamed part of the nerve and leave a healthy nerve in the rest of the tooth.

 The crown of the tooth is made up of the hard, white, enamel layer and a thicker dentine layer.
 Both these hard layers protect the innermost soft tissues of the tooth called the pulp.
 The dental pulp contains blood vessels and nerves within and extends from the crown to the tips of the root or roots.